How to end the war between sales and controlling

 Sales data are just numbers, lacking per se any use or goal.
 Executives should use data to extract valuable sales information.
 This critical process represents the first understanding of utilisation and objectives that any sales data can achieve.

 Why Controlling and Sales cannot be friends?

 Sales and controlling should have a common goal: the financial success of their company.
-They have a whole different viewpoint however and usually different tools and methods.
+They have a whole different viewpoint, however, and usually various tools and methods.

 Sales controllers and business analysts push for an unrealistic one hundred per cent planning security.
 Higher management wants them to.
 However, the forecasting and planning is inherently an exercise on predictive analysis.
 Sales plans and forecast are born to be wrong.

-Customers change requirements; sales cycles get longer, new competitors enter your market.
+Customers change requirements, sales cycles get longer, and new competitors enter your market.
 Sales management can influence these external conditions only to a limited extent.
-It is natural therefore to see how sales controllers and sales reps head to clash.
+It is natural, therefore, to see how sales controllers and sales reps head to clash.

 They are, however, not entirely destined to work worlds apart, for their goals should be the same.
-Aligning sales activities and controlling must be a pressing priority of any sales leaders.
+Aligning sales activities and controlling must be an urgent priority of any sales leaders.
 When sales and controlling work well together, companies see substantial improvement in performance.

 Crystal Clear: Measure the sales KPI that matter most.